 3. Workforce Problems

 A good, trustworthy cleaning company should be able to manage and control their employees without any problems.
 Unfortunately, when working with low-quality cleaning companies, sometimes their problems can become your problems.
-If your cleaning company is taking shortcuts, you’ll likely walk into your corporate office only to find that the cleaning job is sub-par and your not ready to host clients for the day.
+If your cleaning company is taking shortcuts, you’ll likely walk into your facility only to find that the cleaning job is sub-par and not ready to work for the day.
 This has the potential to then affect your business, which is far from ideal.
 You shouldn’t be losing money because of a cleaning company’s workforce.
 You need to find a company that has low turnover, adequate training, and delivers consistent, high-quality results.
-You should also prioritize companies that require background tests, screening, and ensure that they’re subcontracting legally.
+You should also prioritize companies that require background checks and screening.

 4. Too Many Mistakes